L'Anse aux Meadows National Historic Site of Canada

 Research Report Number:

-Existing plaque: Plaque is located in interpretive center 11 km north of Saint-Luniare, Newfoundland and Labrador
+Existing plaque: 11 km north of Saint-Lunaire-Griquet, Newfoundland and Labrador

 Discovered in 1960, this is the first authenticated Norse site found in North America and could be Leif Ericsson's short-lived Vinland camp.
 Some time about AD 1000 Norse seafarers established a base here from which they explored southwards.
 The traces of bog iron found - the first known example of iron smelting in the new world - in conjunction with evidence of carpentry suggest that boat repair was an important activity.
 The distance from their homelands and conflict with Native people may have led the Norse to abandon the site.